 - Measure results.

 Retail buyers have many software tools at their disposal to help them run their business.
 As a product vendor, you want to monitor constantly the performance of your products on the retail shelf.
 Which markets drive the most sales?
 Which retail promotion was the most effective?
 Which stores have the most shrink (i.e. theft of your products).
 Some retailers offer reports weekly or monthly to their vendors.
 Others have to pull the reports on request.
 Either way, you want to check on the sales at a minimum monthly to see if there are any anomalies.
 If sales seem low for a particular region or market, volunteer to check out those stores to see what issues may lie.
 Perhaps your product was priced incorrectly or was located in the wrong location of the store which may have caused retail sales to dip.
 Retail buyers managed hundreds or thousands of products so it’s in your best interest to monitor yours.
 If you see a decline in sales, be proactive and reach out to the retail buyer for assistance.
 Working with your retail buyer will help fix the in-store issues and hopefully get your sales back on track!

 Do you need assistance in checking your product assortment with key retailers?
 Whether it’s checking 50 stores or 5000 stores, Retailbound Vision can make sure your product is out on the shelf, priced correctly, or to make sure your marketing promotion is actually working.
-Contact Jeff Griffin at email@example.com for more information.
+Contact Yohan Jacob at firstname.lastname@example.org for more information.